 By Scott Gleeson

 Multimedia artist Bat-Ami Rivlin scrutinizes the pivotal moments when barriers between bodies, things, and spaces break down or intersect in unexpected ways.
-Concerned with the nature of embodied experience, and what the artist terms the "performative" character of flesh, Rivlin sublimates overt political commentary in her art in favor of creating uncanny or surreal encounters which locate her sculpted bodies and the bodies of the viewer within the realms of the gaze and scopic regime.
+Concerned with the nature of embodied experience, and what the artist terms the "performative" character of flesh, Rivlin sublimates overt political commentary in her art in favor of creating uncanny or surreal encounters that locate her sculptures and viewers' bodies within the scopic regime.
 Her art, often composed of wax or resin-infused textiles, junk, and human hair, recalls the work of such artists as Robert Gober, Hans Bellmer, Alina Szapocznikow, and Eva Hesse, and re-centers discourses of formlessness within the contexts of the body, abjection, and the technological mediation of digital images.
-Peripheral Vision has connected with the artist to learn more about her work and the ideas driving her practice
+Peripheral Vision talks to the artist to learn more about her work and the ideas driving her practice

 Describe a work of art that has been meaningful to you or influential in some way.